storybookjs/frontpage/src/content/recipes/styled-components.md

 In styled-components, use the [`createGlobalStyle`](https://styled-components.com/docs/api#createglobalstyle) API to scope styles globally instead of locally (which is the library's default behavior).

-Open `.storybook/previews.js` and create a `GlobalStyle` that includes a `font-family`.
+Open `.storybook/preview.js` and create a `GlobalStyle` component which includes a `font-family`.
 Then apply it to all stories via a [decorator](/docs/react/writing-stories/decorators).

 ```js
 // .storybook/preview.js